Year review of 2018

 Ornamental works: Aachen, Utrecht, Den Bosch

 For all kinds of ornaments had arrived in the yard, which were to be made first.
-So this year I made finials and crockets for Aachen Cathedral, for the Cathedral of Utrecht, again for the Utrecht Dom, and for St John's Cathedral in Den Bosch.
+So this year I made finials and crockets for Aachen Cathedral, for the Cathedral of Utrecht, again for the Utrecht Dom, and for St John's Cathedral in Den Bosch, The Netherlands.
 Some of them in collaboration with my colleagues.
 There was stonemasonry work to do.
-Even a newspaper article was written about it and a video was made.
+There is newspaper article was written about it and a video was made.

 Family Crests and griffins